grpc/proposal/L108-node-grpc-reflection-library.md

 ### 2. Design Decision: support multiple reflection implementations
 currently not all reflection clients request the `v1` version of the spec so we need to include handlers for both `v1` and `v1alpha` to support both during the transition.
 For this reason we separate the reflection handling logic itself to allow for reuse across multiple service versions

+### 3. Design Decision: restrict user to loading a single PackageDefinition

+ideally we would be able to support the user adding multiple `PackageDefinition` objects at a time in a similar way to the gRPC server itself, however due to some internal protobuf behavior discussed in [this thread](https://github.com/grpc/proposal/pull/397#discussion_r1357181337) this is currently difficult to accomplish.
+For that reason we will be restricting the user to loading a single PackageDefinition for the time being to avoid any confusing behavior or bugs.
+Detail on the issue is described below for completeness:

+**background**: when loading a `PackageDefinition` object via the `protoLoader.load(...)` function, proto-loader/protobufjs will rename the input `.proto` files based on their [protobuf package](https://protobuf.dev/programming-guides/proto3/#packages) name.
+For example a file named _file.proto_ in the `sample` package will actually be referred to as _sample.proto_ in all `FileDescriptorProto` objects in the resulting `PackageDefinition`.

+This behavior can cause issues when multiple files exist within the _same_ package as there can be confusion about what is the "real" contents of a file (which is critical information for the reflection API).
+Proto-loader/protobufjs handles this for a _single_ `load()` call by unifying all files into a single package-file; for example: if we have files _vendor/a.proto_ and _vendor/b.proto_ which are both in the `vendor` protobuf namespace then contents from both files will be combined into a single _vendor.proto_ file descriptor in the `PackageDefinition`.
+The issue arises when we attempt multiple invocations of `protoLoader.load()` as each may only fetch a subset of the package (in this example from _a.proto_ in the first invocation and _b.proto_ in the second).
+In these cases we have multiple different _vendor.proto_ references which breaks the assumptions of the reflection specification in which files are often looked up by name.

 ## Implementation